dmitry-ivanov/laravel-console-logger/README.md

 }
 ```

-By default, you will get `iclogger_notifications` table, which would be created automatically, if it doesn't exist yet.
+Notifications would be stored in the `iclogger_notifications` table, which would be automatically created if it doesn't exist yet.
-Of course, you can change the table name or even the logic of notification saving by overriding proper methods.
-It can be
+Of course, you can customize the table name, and even the saving logic, by overriding proper methods:
-useful if you want to add some custom fields to the notifications table.
-Here is the basic example of what it may look like:

 ```php
 class ExampleCommand extends Command